 Publications And Presentations

-Recent Developments in Additional Insured and Contractual Liability Coverage, American Bar Association Insurance Coverage Litigation Committee Annual Conference, March 4, 2016.
+Recent Developments in Additional Insured and Contractual Liability Coverage, ABA Insurance Coverage Litigation Committee Annual Conference, March 4, 2016.

 Is Your Company Insured Through The London Market?, Law360, February 2, 2016; with Alison Newstead & Andrew Davidson.

 Class Action Roundtable Discussion, Securities Industry and Financial Markets Association (SIFMA) Global Corporation Actions Forum, October 24, 2014.